-40 Scotland Act 1998 s.80E(2) 3.2.17 What is clear from the First Limb is that it is possible to have a place of residence, in which one does not live, even if one does not live in it for an entire year, for if that were not the case the condition in (c) would be redundant.
+3.2.20 What is clear from the First Limb is that it is possible to have a place of residence, in which one does not live, even if one does not live in it for an entire year, for if that were not the case the condition in (c) would be redundant.

-The Second Limb of Close Connection - two or more places of residence in the UK 3.2.18 If the individual has two or more places of residence in the UK in the year he has a close connection with a part of the UK if in that year:- '(b) for at least part of the year ... [his] ... main place of residence in the UK is in that part of the UK, (c) the times in the year when ... [his] ... main place of residence is in that part of the UK comprise (in aggregate) more of the year than times when ... [his] ... main place of residence is in each other part (considered separately), and (d) for at least part of the year, ... [he] ... lives at a place of residence in that part of the UK.'41 It seems that the intention of (c) is that one should look at each of Wales, England and 3.2.19 Northern Ireland separately and compare each number of days in which the individual's place of residence is in each one of those constituent countries of the United Kingdom with the number of days on which it is in Scotland.
-The difficulty of that is that nowhere else in the legislation is it clear that the phrase 'part of the UK' does not mean any part rather but the discrete parts which constitute the constituent countries of the United Kingdom.
+55 Scotland Act 1998 s.80E(2) The Second Limb of Close Connection - two or more places of residence in the UK 3.2.21 If the individual has two or more places of residence in the UK in the year he has a close connection with a part of the UK if in that year:- '(b) for at least part of the year ... [his] ... main place of residence in the UK is in that part of the UK, (c) the times in the year when ... [his] ... main place of residence is in that part of the UK comprise (in aggregate) more of the year than the times when ... [his] ... main place of residence is in each other part (considered separately), and (d) for at least part of the year, ... [he] ... lives at a place of residence in that part of the UK.'56 3.2.22 It seems that the intention of (c) is that one should look at each of Wales, England and Northern Ireland separately and compare each number of days in which the individual's place of residence is in each one of those constituent countries of the United Kingdom with the number of days on which it is in Scotland.
+The difficulty of that is that nowhere else in the legislation is it clear that the phrase 'part of the UK' does not mean any part rather than the discrete parts which constitute the constituent countries of the United Kingdom.

-41 Scotland Act 1998 s.80E(3) Condition B - Day Counting 3.2.20 An individual meets Condition B if:- '(a) \dots [he] \dots does not have a close connection with England, Wales or Northern Ireland (see section 80E), and (b) ... [he] ... spends more days of that year in Scotland than in any other part of the UK.'42 3.2.21 If the individual has a close connection with Scotland he will be a Scottish Taxpayer whether or not he meets Condition B. If he does not have a close connection with Scotland and has a close connection with England, Wales or Northern Ireland he will not meet Condition B. Condition B will only be met, therefore, in circumstances where it is significant whether it is met, where the individual does not have a close connection with any of the constituent countries of the United Kingdom.
+Condition B - Day Counting 3.2.23 An individual meets Condition B if:- Scotland Act 1998 s.80E(3) ... [he] ... does not have a close connection with England, Wales or Northern '(a) Ireland (see section 80E), and (b) ... [he] ... spends more days of that year in Scotland than in any other part of the UK.'57 3.2.24 If the individual has a close connection with Scotland he will be a Scottish Taxpayer under the General Scottish Taxpayer Test whether or not he meets Condition B. If he does not have a close connection with Scotland and has a close connection with England, Wales or Northern Ireland he will not meet Condition B. Condition B will only be met, therefore, in circumstances where it is significant whether it is met, where the individual does not have a close connection with any of the constituent countries of the United Kingdom.
 In that case he will meet Condition B if he spends more days of the year in Scotland than in any other part of the UK.